darktohka/KernelCollector/README.md

 sudo sh run.sh
 ```

 After running the package collector, your packages will have already been published to your repository.
 To make this repository accessible from the internet, however, you'll need a web server.
-Make sure to block the `db` and `conf` folders from being read, as they are used internally by the `reprepro` utility.

 An example config for nginx can be found in the `supplementary` folder, but changes might need to be made if you desire SSL support.